 - Consider instituting a 24-48 hour shipping delay for high-value orders or shipments to non-verified addresses or first-time customers.

 - If you have a verified billing postal code, make sure the shipping label generated by your shipper displays this postal code after you enter the address.
-Some fraudsters will provide a valid billing ZIP code, but the rest of the address (street, city, and state) is fraudulent, and automated systems such as USPS self-service will often autocorrect the ZIP code you enter—effectively changing it from the verified billing ZIP code to the fraudster’s.
+Some fraudsters will provide a valid billing postal code, but the rest of the address (street, city, and state) is fraudulent, and automated systems such as USPS self-service will often autocorrect the postal code you enter—effectively changing it from the verified billing postal code to the fraudster’s.